xano-labs/standalone/README.md

 1. Get your standalone license from your account representive or contact sales@xano.com for more information
 2. Clone this repository - `git clone git@gitlab.com:xano/standalone.git`
-3. Rename the `placeholder.vars` file to your own file and update the variables inside based on your license - i.e. `custom.vars`
+3. Edit `settings.vars` and update the variables inside based on your license
-4. Startup the standalone instance with the following command: `./xano.sh -vars custom.vars`
+4. Startup the standalone instance with the following command: `./xano.sh -vars settings.vars`

 ## How do I get a license?